mtnbkr88/ESP32OTAWebUpdater/README.md

 #include <EEPROM.h>  // for erasing EEPROM ATO, assumes EEPROM is 512 bytes in size
 #include <Update.h>  // for flashing new firmware

+#include <Preferences.h>  // for erasing preferences in the my_app namespace
+Preferences preferences;

 #define uS_TO_S_FACTOR 1000000LL  // Conversion factor for micro seconds to seconds
 #define TIME_TO_SLEEP5S  5        // Time ESP32 will go to sleep (in seconds)